XX (film): Production

-In October 2014, it was announced Karyn Kusama, Mary Harron, Jennifer Lynch and Jovanka Vuckovic would direct the horror-anthology film, while Magnet Releasing would distribute the film.
+In October 2014, it was announced Karyn Kusama, Mary Harron, Jennifer Lynch, and Jovanka Vuckovic would direct the horror anthology film, while Magnet Releasing would distribute the film.
 In April 2016, it was announced musician St. Vincent would also direct a segment, making her directorial debut.
 Lynch and Harron were not involved with the final project, being replaced by Roxanne Benjamin.

 Release

-The film had its world premiere at the Sundance Film Festival on January 22, 2017.
-It had a limited release and video on demand on February 17, 2017.
+XX had its world premiere at the Sundance Film Festival on January 22, 2017.
+The film was released in select theaters and through video on demand in the United States on February 17, 2017, by Magnet Releasing.

 Reception

-On Rotten Tomatoes, the film has a critic approval rating of 69% based on 64 reviews.
-The consensus says, "XXs array of distinct female filmmaking voices -- and the empowerment their collection represents -- offer enough thrills to make up for the overall uneven quality that plagues most anthology projects."
+On Rotten Tomatoes, the film holds an approval rating of 69% based on 64 reviews, with an average rating of 6/10.
+The website's critics consensus reads, "XX's array of distinct female filmmaking voices – and the empowerment their collection represents – offer enough thrills to make up for the overall uneven quality that plagues most anthology projects."
 On Metacritic, the film has a score of 64 out of 100 based on 15 critics, indicating "generally favorable reviews".

 Bloody Disgusting's Ben Larned called the creation of the film "a milestone" and said the "anthology lives up to expectations, and surpasses many male-dominated efforts of its kind" ultimately giving it a 4/5 rating.
 Sean Smithson writing for Shock Till You Drop said "XX is marking the spot for the future of horror" and noted "I’m ready for a second installment."

 David Rooney of The Hollywood Reporter stated, "while it's worth applauding the women-to-the-fore directive, the usual limits apply.
 With each short running around 20 minutes, there's little time to develop character or dramatic nuance, let alone lay the crucial groundwork to seed escalating terror."